riceissa/issarice.com/wiki/making-my-working-environment-portable.md

 ones that are fun to fix, or that seem easy to fix, and so on, and I'm left with generally good software that just doesn't work *quite* right.

+Aside: the "SAAS approach" to this problem is to create one instance of the environment, which eliminates the need for portability.

 # External links

 -   [How to Efficiently Work Offline](http://www.wikihow.com/Efficiently-Work-Offline) by Vipul Naik